ligurio/swebok-v3/6_software_configuration_management.md

 as necessary during the software life cycle.
-In implementing the SCMP, it is typically necessary to develop a number of more detailed, subordinate procedures defining how specific requirements will be carried out during day-to-day activities— for example, which branching strategies will be used and how frequently builds occur and automated tests of all kinds are run.
+In implementing the SCMP, it is typically necessary to develop a number of more detailed, subordinate procedures defining how specific requirements will be carried out during day-to-day activities - for example, which branching strategies will be used and how frequently builds occur and automated tests of all kinds are run.

 Guidance on the creation and maintenance of an SCMP, based on the information